mjhea0/bootstrap3/blog_sample.md

     </div>
     ```

     > Since each row has 12 units, we made three columns that are 4 units each.
 Just remember that all columns must add up to 12.
-Experiment a bit: Try changing the first column to 2 units and the last column to 8 units, or add a new row altogther with another set of columns (or just wait until the next step).
+Experiment a bit: Try changing the first column to 2 units and the last column to 8 units, or add a new row altogether with another set of columns (or just wait until the next step).

 2. Add a new row beneath the old row with the following grid (make sure it goes inside the `container` element):